-You want to find the foods that are most agreeable to you and eliminate the
+You want to find the foods that are most agreeable to you and eliminate the foods that are not agreeable.

 This is the basic 30-Day program to heal the gut.
 After these 30 days you move into the probiotic lifestyle.